Rich Communication Services: Adoption

 In October 2019, the four major U.S. carriers announced an agreement to form the Cross-Carrier Messaging Initiative (CCMI) to jointly implement RCS using a newly developed app.
 This service was to be compatible with the Universal Profile.
 However, this carrier-made app was never implemented, and RCS via Google Guest and Google Jibe in Google Messages was rolled out by 2020.
 By 2021, both T-Mobile (now merged with Sprint) and AT&T signed deals with Google to adopt Google Messages.
 In 2023, T-Mobile and AT&T agreed to use Google Jibe directly to implement RCS services, and in 2024 Verizon agreed to use Google Jibe directly, an alternative to both self-implemented RCS and Google Guest.
+Google began the discontinuation of Google Guest in 2025.

 While playing a key role in the growth of RCS in most markets, Google services are banned in China.
 The three Chinese carriers together announced in April 2020 that they will roll out RCS, branded as 5G Messaging.
 Both China Telecom and China Unicom had rolled out the services within two years time.
 However, China Mobile, the country's and also world's largest mobile carrier, delayed the roll-out until it began in December 2023.
 In 2020, Germany's three carriers had all rolled out RCS services, interconnected and provided by Mavenir; Mavenir's RCS network also started powering carrier Rakuten Mobile in Japan, however this network is not linked to the RCS network used by Japan's three largest carriers, who use their own network named +Message that is currently not based on the Universal Profile specifications and not connected to the global RCS network.

 In 2022, Apple CEO Tim Cook repeatedly stated that the company had no plans to support RCS on its devices or any interoperability with iMessage.
 However in November 2023, Apple announced RCS support would be added to Messages.
 Multiple media reports claimed pressure from European regulators and/or the US Justice Department led to Apple's reversal.
 In 2023, Chinese regulators ruled that all new 5G handsets sold in China from 2024 must support RCS.
 Technology blogger John Gruber claimed this Chinese regulation was instead the likely cause of Apple's reversal.
 In September 2024, iOS 18 was released with RCS support.